-BMP ID# BMP Description Permit Section Reference Measurable Goal(s) Deadline(s) 1.1 Develop public education program plan (Education and Outreach Plan) 2.3.2.a Develop an Education & Outreach (E&O) Plan which will outline an education approach that is inclusive of all education requirements across the permit and for impaired waters.
-Develop educational messages to be distributed to target audiences, consider the topics listed in 2.3.2.d of the MS4 General Permit.
+BMP ID # BMP Description Permit Section Reference Measurable Goal(s) Deadline(s) 1.1 Develop public education program plan (Education and Outreach Plan) 2.3.2.a Develop an Education & Outreach (E&O) program which will outline an education approach that is inclusive of all education requirements across the permit and for impaired waters.
+Develop educational messages to be distributed to target audiences, considering the topics listed in Part 2.3.2.d of the MS4 General Permit.
 Develop educational messages specific to the areas that discharge to priority waters, impaired waters, and drinking water supplies.
 Plan to provide educational web content and other publicly accessible resources.
 Consider needs specific to community based on language, types of businesses, etc. Develop methods to evaluate effectiveness of the messages and overall education program.
-End of Permit Year (PY) 1 Post educational messages on the Town website.
+End of PY 1 Post educational messages on the Town website or similar web-based forum.
 Maintain educational content throughout the permit term.
-End of PY 1 1.2 Deliver targeted/timed educational messages 2.3.2.c Distribute a minimum of 1 additional educational message to each of the 4 target audiences.
-(Ensure that messages to each audience are at least 1 year apart.)
-End of PY 2 Distribute a minimum of 1 educational message to each of the 4 target audiences (residents, commercial, construction, industrial.)
-End of PY 5
+End of PY 1 1.2 Deliver targeted/timed educational messages 2.3.2.c Distribute a minimum of 2 educational messages to each of the 4 target audiences (residents, commercial, construction, industrial) on Permit-specified topics during the Permit term.
+Ensure that messages to each audience are at least 1 year apart.
+Suggested residential topics: Lawn care effects on water quality (pesticide/herbicide/fertilizer application); Benefits of onsite stormwater infiltration; Vehicle/equipment washing effects on water quality; End of PY 5